If you don't see the answer to your question here, just ask us at email@example.com!

 - When should I make my testing appointment?

 You should make your appointment at least 48 hours in advance to give your professor plenty of time to prepare and give us your exam materials.
+We will not accept appointments made less than one business day in advance.

 - Do I let my professor know about the appointment?